• Home

 It also reduces cholesterol levels in your bloodstream.
 By reducing serum total cholesterol, LDL (the bad) cholesterol, and triglyceride synthesis.

-You can read and rediscover below the mighty healthy benefits when adding garlic into your diet.
+You can read and rediscover below the mighty healthy benefits when adding garlic to your diet.

 Major benefits when eating garlic:

-And it is widely used as a food additive, preservative and as a supplement.
+And it is widely used as a food additive, preservative, and supplement.

 What is the best way to consume garlic?